A picture of a young female recruiting professional looking at the camera while drinking from a mug and working in a computer

 This job takes drive, discipline, and motivation.

-If you have developed those three through your career, then you are most likely the right fit for recruitment.
+If, aside from transferable skills, you have developed these three traits through your career, then you are most likely the right fit for recruitment.

 When is the right time to start as a recruiter?